Examining for CFPC

 *NOTE: In all centers, current figures indicate that exam personnel will be required for three days (Friday, Saturday AND Sunday).
 However, candidate numbers often decline and a final decision on the necessity for Sunday for some centers will be communicated in our confirmation letter.

 Examiner training video production (prior to examination dates)

 During examiner training, videos are used to demonstrate the case and marking scheme.
 Volunteers are needed to act as the candidates in order to create two recorded re-enactments of each SOO case.
 Recording will occur in Toronto on a flexible schedule.
 The time commitment for the recording is approximately two hours.

-Some of the roles examiners will fill have age and gender restrictions which means that in the selection process, we cannot guarantee that all interested persons will be selected for the examination team.
+Some of the roles examiners will fill have age and gender restrictions which means that in the selection process, we cannot guarantee that all interested members will be selected for the examination team.

 Centre selection will be based primarily on geographical proximity in order to control operational expenses and the examination fees borne by the candidates.